8 Best Countryside Getaways in the U.S.

 Las Alcobas, California

 Next is one of our favorite types of country: wine country.
-Opened last fall, Las Alcobas borders the historic Beringer Vineyards (Napa’s oldest winery), giving oenophiles a front-row seat to the action.
+Las Alcobas borders the historic Beringer Vineyards (Napa’s oldest winery), giving oenophiles a front-row seat to the action.
 The look—courtesy of designer Yabu Pushelberg—is all understated elegance, seen in the spa-like bathrooms and terraces with fireplaces or soaking tubs.
 And when you’re not tasting the region’s reds, unwind at the saltwater pool or the cedar-beamed spa’s aromatherapy bar.

 Blackberry Farm, Tennessee